chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 categories: General
 ---

-As we mentioned [here](https://chainer.org/general/2017/09/29/thank-you-theano.html), Theano stops the development in a few weeks.
-Many spects of Chainer were inspired by Theano's clean interface design, so that we would like to introduce Chainer here by comparing the difference from Theano.
-We believe that this article assists the Theano users to move to Chainer quickly.
+As we [mentioned on our blog](https://chainer.org/general/2017/09/29/thank-you-theano.html), Theano will stop development in a few weeks.
+Many aspects of Chainer were inspired by Theano's clean interface design, so we would like to introduce Chainer to users of Theano.
+We hope this article assists interested Theano users to move to Chainer easily.

 First, let's summarize the key similarities and differences between Theano and Chainer.